 The Title IX/504 Coordinator or the Assistant Vice President of Human Resources is able to respond to alleged violations of this policy that occur on campus, that are part of official College programs/groups (regardless of location), or where the responding party is a member of the College community, regardless of location and regardless of whether the reporting party is a member of the College community.
-If the responding party is unknown or is not a member of the College community.
 If the responding party is unknown or is not a member of the College community, the Title IX/504 Coordinator/Deputy Coordinator will assist students or others in identifying appropriate campus resources or local authorities if the individual would like to file a report.
 In addition, the Title IX/504 Coordinator or the Assistant Vice President of Human Resources may take other actions as appropriate to protect the student, faculty, or staff member against such third parties.